pronovic/vplan/DEVELOPER.md

 ## Line Endings

 The [`.gitattributes`](.gitattributes) file controls line endings for the files in this repository.
-It would be simplest to have files in the Git working copy use native line endings.
-However, I develop this code on multiple platforms, and the files in the published PyPI package get the line endings from the working copy.
-If we use native line endings, the format of the published package will vary depending on where the publish step was run.
-This is confusing, and can cause problems for downstream users who expect the PyPI package to have a consistent format.
 Instead of relying on automatic behavior, the `.gitattributes` file forces most files to have UNIX line endings.

 ## Prerequisites